Last updated on October 18, 2023

 First, it makes it easier to establish an advanced anchor on a subsequent roll.
 An advanced anchor is a secure point on the opponent’s five-point, four-point, or sometimes the bar-point.
 Advanced anchors are good because they give the player a better opportunity to escape their own checkers.
 It also provides a secure landing point for any checkers that are hit and sent to the bar.
 Securing an advanced anchor should be a primary goal in the early game.

-Secondly, splitting threatens your opponent’s outer board, bringing more points within range of a direct hit from the advanced anchor.
+Secondly, splitting threatens your opponent’s outer board, bringing more points within range of a direct hit (6 or less) from the advanced anchor.
 This multiplies the chances of hitting any blots your opponent might bring down from their midpoint as builders.

 The more points that your checkers have spread across, the greater number of options you have for playing your next roll.
 This gives you more flexibility and therefore you are more likely you are to roll something useful.
 It only takes two checkers to secure a point, so any additional checkers can be considered “spares”.
 Having one, or perhaps two, spares can sometimes be useful, but any excess should be considered a waste of material.
 The spare checkers should be viewed as builders available for securing new points or attacking blots.
 A builder is a checker brought into the outer board within range of one or more key points that you want to secure.